atlonglastkibet/PyData/Numpy/readme.md

 ## Numpy
-- You will find my Numpy Daily Practices and Weekly Project in this directory.
+- This directory contains Numpy Daily Practices and Weekly Project.